rohangawankar/hangouts-chatbot/README.md

 Gamification, to simply put, is implementing game principles in non-gaming environment to motivate participation, engagement, and loyalty.
 Please notice that the bot is not a Machine Learning bot.
 It is a simple bot mainly used for taking inputs and sending push notifications to the people who added the bot.

+We can also send push messages to whoever added the bot.
+Every response that the user inputs has been saved in a spreadsheet.

 # Google Apps Script

 The project is written in GAS/JavaScript, can be found in Code.gs.
 There is a json mannifest file, appsscript.json, associated with Code.js.